Baekho4245/Chicago_Car_Crash_Project/README.md

 ## Regression Results

+Our best model had an accuracy score of 75%.
+It had a precision score of 63%.
+Our precision score is out of all the times the model said it was a less preventable crash, how many times were actually a less preventable crash.
+Iterative modeling did well to improve precision.
+By directing the Vehicle Safety Board to certain hotspots of defective roads, we could make a substantial and immediate impact on accidents.

 The results of our model indicated that most of the crashes were Preventable.
-By spending more money on drivers education in ages 20-39, we could curb the total accidents in Chicago drastically.
+By involving drivers with driver education, we could address some of these preventable crashes.
+It would be particularly prudent to focus on driver education for ages 20-39.
 This would be an efficient and effective use of funds for the Vehicle Safety Board of Chicago.

 ![Age Ranges](./images/age_ranges.png)